-The lockdown caused by COVID-19 sees many children being schooled at home.
+Here we are in lockdown 3.0 and once again COVID-19 sees many children being schooled at home.
 Here’s a few links which you may find useful to keep their creative minds going.
-They’re all engineering, travel or outdoors based and I hope will be of use to you.
+They’re all engineering, creative, travel or outdoors based and I hope will be of use to you.
 If you have any suggestions, please drop me a line and I’ll add them to the list… Continue reading “Homeschooling Resources…”

 In these difficult times, it’s important that we keep physically and mentally fit, but also work within the rules.